silexjs/silex/README.md

-silex
+Silex
 =====

-The Node micro-framework based on the Express
+The Node micro-framework based on the Express.

+Coming soon...